-- a second imaging sensor, coupled to the housing and offset from the first imaging sensor, having a second focal axis passing through the aperture and intersecting the first focal axis within the intersection area, generating a second array of pixels, wherein the second array of pixels is at least two dimensional; - a computer, connected to one or more of: the elevation measurement unit, the global positioning antenna, the attitude measurement unit, the first imaging sensor and the second imaging sensor; generating a mosaic from the first array of pixels and the second array of pixels; calculating the true longitude and true latitude of at least one point on the surface corresponding to at least one pixel in the mosaic based on the input from one or more of: the elevation measurement unit, the global positioning antenna and the attitude measurement unit.
+16. The system of claim - a computer in communication with the elevation measurement unit, the global positioning antenna, the attitude measurement unit, the first imaging sensor, and the second imaging sensor; correlating at least a portion of the image data from the first imaging sensor and the second imaging sensor to a portion of the target area based on input from one or more of: the elevation measurement unit, the global positioning antenna and the attitude measurement unit.